Neutral phylogenetic models and their role in tree-based biodiversity measures: Yule--Harding trees

 The following simple discrete stochastic process generates YH tree shapes: start with the tree on two leaves, and at each step, when the tree has $k \geq 2$ leaves, select one of these leaves uniformly at random and attach a new leaf to the midpoint of its incident edge to produce a binary tree with $k+1$ leaves.
 If we continue until the tree has $n$ leaves, then the resulting tree shape has the YH distribution.

-For any binary tree shape $\tau$ with $n$ leaves there are precisely $n!/2^{s(\tau)}$ distinct binary phylogenetic trees with this shape, where $s(\tau)$ is the number of symmetry vertices in $\tau$ (i.e. where the two descendent subtrees of the vertex have isomorphic shape).
+For any tree shape $\tau$ with $n$ leaves there are precisely $n!/2^{s(\tau)}$ distinct binary phylogenetic trees with this shape, where $s(\tau)$ is the number of symmetry vertices in $\tau$ (i.e where the two descendent subtrees of the vertex have isomorphic shape).
 The probability $p(\tau)$ that the YH tree has a particular shape $\tau$ was described recursively by Harding \cite{har71}.
 However, it also has an explicit formulation, namely:

-where $s(\tau)$ is the number of symmetry vertices in $\tau$ (i.e., where the two descendent subtrees of the vertex have isomorphic shape) and $n_{\tau}(v)$ is the number of leaves that are descendants of vertex $v$ minus 1, and $IV_\tau$ is the set of interior vertices of $\tau$.
-For example, the tree shape illustrated in Fig.~\ref{fig2} has probability $2^{5-1-3}/(1^3 \times 3 \times 4)= 1/6$.
+where $s(\tau)$ is the number of symmetry vertices in $\tau$ (i.e., where the two descendent subtrees of the vertex have isomorphic shape), $n_{\tau}(v)$ is the number of leaves that are descendants of vertex $v$ minus 1, and $IV_\tau$ is the set of interior vertices of $\tau$.
+For example, the tree shape illustrated in Fig.~\ref{fig2} has probability $2^{5-1-3}/ (4 \times 3 \times 1 \times 1)= 1/6$.

-For any binary tree shape $\tau$ with $n$ leaves there are precisely $n!/2^{s(\tau)}$ distinct binary phylogenetic trees with this shape.
+For any tree shape $\tau$ with $n$ leaves there are precisely $n!/2^{s(\tau)}$ distinct binary phylogenetic trees with this shape.
 Thus, the YH distribution on tree shapes induces a distribution on binary phylogenetic trees by multiplying $p(\tau)$ by $2^{s(\tau)}/n!$.
-For example, the phylogenetic tree shown in Fig.~\ref{fig2}, has 3 symmetry vertices, and so has probability $1/90)$.
+For example, the phylogenetic tree shown in Fig.~\ref{fig2}, has $n=5$ and $s(\tau)=3$, and so has probability $1/90$.

 It turns out that the YH distribution also describes the distribution of tree shapes that arise under a somewhat different process, namely, the Kingman coalescent (again assuming that the edge lengths are ignored).